 While these headline-grabbing technologies may seem destined to change the way we use mobile devices over the coming years, their potential will always be reliant on a cast of supporting actors from both hardware and software camps, the advancement of which will help ensure the likes of AI and immersive mobile gaming reach their full potential.

-One major enabler to the future is coming later this summer – the transition of Android applications to support 64-bit architectures.
-From Google’s August 1st deadline, all new apps and updates to current apps on the Google Play store will need to support 64-bit versions, with 64-bit only mobile devices are likely to enter the market in 2023.
+One major enabler has been the transition of Android applications to support 64-bit architectures.
+New apps and any updates to current apps on the Google Play store must support 64-bit versions, with 64-bit only mobile devices are likely to enter the market in 2023.

-Despite the hard deadline, Arm’s message to the developer community is that there is no need to panic.
+Arm’s message to the developer community is to start transitioning to purely 64-bit development now.
 The benefits vastly outweigh the costs.
 64-bit processing can handle more data at once, helping new and current technologies to flourish on mobile.
 64-bit CPUs can fetch, move and process larger chunks of data within a smaller interval of time than a 32-bit processor, resulting in better performance—improvements of up to 20% for some workloads.

 This means 64-bit devices are generally faster and more responsive (though to a degree, that’s also reliant on well-written code).
 For developers, eventually developing their apps on purely 64-bit Android devices will bring significant benefits, including reduced complexity, lower development and testing costs, an improved time-to-market, and a stronger, healthier and more robust ecosystem.